 The Desktop Backup Service is a cloud-based service that automatically backs up critical data stored on an individual's university-owned computer.
-It is powered by CrashPlan.
-It is intended to back up files that are not stored on or synchronized to a network drive or clould-based service such as M+Google or M+Box.
-The Desktop Backup Service is available to all campus units.
+It is powered by Code42 (formerly CrashPlan).
+It is intended to back up files that are not stored on or synchronized to a network drive or clould-based service such as U-M Google or U-M Box.
+The Desktop Backup service is available to all campus units.

-Desktop Backup uses an encrypted cloud service—CrashPlan—that U-M has contracted for.
+Desktop Backup uses an encrypted cloud service—Code42 (formerly CrashPlan)—that U-M has contracted for.
 This means the service can be used to maintain or share the university's sensitive unregulated data, as well as some kinds of sensitive regulated data.

 U-M's agreement with CrashPlan includes a Business Associate Agreement.
 This means individuals may use this service to maintain Protected Health Information (PHI) regulated by HIPAA.
 Complying with HIPAA's requirements is a shared responsibility.
 Users sharing and storing PHI in CrashPlan are responsible for complying with HIPAA safeguards, including: